Fidelity vs Schwab Comparison

 Fifth, Let’s Inspect Margin Borrowing

-But Fidelity drops further for balances above $1 million, reaching a very low
+Fidelity drops further for balances above $1 million, reaching a low

-Schwab’s website has a link for Margin Requirements on stock profiles.
-It is located underneath the green Trade button.
-It shows margin info for the stock or ETF in question.
-Fidelity’s site doesn’t have this.
+Schwab’s website includes a Margin Requirements link on stock pages.
+It is located underneath the green Trade button and shows margin details for the security.
+Fidelity’s website does not offer this feature.

 Winner: Overall, pretty close